Published on April 12, 2022 – Last Updated on October 18, 2022

 Braxton Hicks Contractions:

 Braxton Hicks contractions are common in pregnant women.
 These are false labor pains caused by the tightening of your uterus.
 Braxton Hicks contractions are usually not painful and do not last very long.
+Read more on contractions: contraction app, contraction counter & how to track contractions.

 As your pregnancy progresses, you may find it harder to get a good night’s sleep.
 You may be experiencing sleeplessness due to the added bulk of your baby, acid reflux, or restless leg syndrome.